Skip to main content

 • The cooldown must be at least 1 day

-• Customers cannot re-enter the flow again until the cooldown period has passed, even if they meet the entry conditions sooner
+• Shoppers cannot re-enter the flow again until the cooldown period has passed, even if they meet the entry conditions sooner

 Example